Code-Institute-Submissions/braintrain/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-### Content

--   All content was written by the developer.

-### Media

--   All Images were taken from Google images.

--   All videos were taken from youtube.com.

 ### Acknowledgements

--   My Mentor Aaron for his continuous helpful feedback.
+-   My Mentor Reuben for his continuous, helpful input.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute and online tutorials for their assistance.